VISHAAL-KUMAR-A/JANITIRI-ASSIGNMENT/README.md

-# REALTIME-CHAT-APPLICATION
+# Patient Heart records

-This is a real-time chat application built using Django and Django Channels.
-It allows users to communicate with each other in real-time through a web interface.
+This is a project in RESTAPI to do registeration,login,patient details and heart rate of each patients and the users

 ## Features
 - User Registration